Dog Ear Infection – How to Identify, Treat, and Prevent | DogExpress

 Treatment of dog ear infections

-Keep in mind that dog ear infections cant get proper treatment at home.
-Therefore, you should immediately consult with a veterinarian if you suspect something wrong with your pet dog’s ears.
+Please remember that dog ear infections can’t get proper treatment at home.
+Therefore, you should immediately consult a veterinarian if you suspect something wrong with your pet dog’s ears.
 The infection will not resolve on its own.

 It means that your dog will need medical attention.
 Once you consult with a veterinarian doctor, he will perform some diagnostic tests to understand the nature of the ear infection that your dog is having.

-For instance, your doctor might have a closer look at the ear debris your dog is having or perform some scans to decide on the right kind of treatment.
+For instance, your doctor might look closer at your dog’s ear debris or perform some scans to decide on the proper treatment.

 Diagnosis of the ear infection

-The veterinarian will perform a swab cytology test for evaluating the presence of fungus or bacterial cells inside the ear.
-He may also perform blood tests to see if there are any signs of endocrine diseases.
+The veterinarian will perform a swab cytology test to evaluate the presence of fungus or bacterial cells inside the ear.
+He may also perform blood tests to see any signs of endocrine diseases.

 Another way of diagnosing the condition is to perform a culture or sensitivity testing to determine the nature of the bacteria responsible for the infection.